Value of advice: when it comes to balancing financial priorities

 With very different ideas on how to spend the inheritance, Joe and Sue needed a third opinion.

-“That’s where we came into the picture,” says Educators Certified Financial Planner Nadeen Israel.
+“That’s where we came into the picture,” says Educators Certified Financial Planner Darryl Martella.
 “Money matters tend to be one of the most common points of contention between couples, yet believe it or not, finding common ground is usually pretty simple.
 It’s all about finding balance.
 I bet you thought I was going to say compromise—and yes, that’s important too.”

-In order to get that balance right, Nadeen helped Joe and Sue to prioritize their combined needs and wants.
+In order to get that balance right, Darryl helped Joe and Sue to prioritize their combined needs and wants.

 Tips for setting goals: